 Wix plans

-Wix users have the option to join with a free plan.
-If you’re interested in building a website but want time to get it right, the free plan gives you the basics you’ll need.
-As your business grows, you can upscale to one of Wix’s other plans.
+Wix users can join with a free plan.
+If you're interested in building a website but want time to get it right, the free plan gives you the basics you'll need.
+As your business grows, you can upgrade to one of Wix's other plans.

 Free: